Welcome to today's edition of the Rush 24-7 podcast.

 Hey, I'm looking forward to this weekend.

-I don't know about yourself, because it's championship weekend.
+I don't know about yourself because it's championship weekend.

 And I just want to ask you what your take is on the potential of having a brother versus brother coaching against each other in the Super Bowl.

-You know, I think that'd be great.
+You know, I think that would be great.

 Why?

-Because it'd be ethic.
+Because it'd be epic.

 I don't think it might not ever happen again.